statamic/exporter/README.md

 The type should be `number`, `date` or `alphabetical`, depending on the type of entry ordering.

 ### Globals
-The exporter will take globals and settings from a number of different places and turn them into globals.
+The exporter will take globals from a number of different places and turn them into globals.

 - Variables in `_config/global.yaml` will be added to the top level `global` set.
 - Variables that exist in `_config/settings.yaml` but don't exist in `_app/config/default.settings.yaml` will be